The Goldilocks of Pragmatic Understanding: Fine-Tuning Strategy Matters for Implicature Resolution by LLMs: Related Work

-The standard set of benchmarks LLMs are further evaluated on covers tasks like question answering \citep{berant:etal:2013,joshi:etal:2017,kwiatkowski:etal:2019}, language completion \citep{levesque:winograd:2012, paperno:etal:2016, mostafazadeh:etal:2016, zellers:2019, sakaguchi:2021}, common-sense reasoning \citep{Mihaylov:2018, clark:et:al:2018, bisk:etal:2020, bhakthavatsalam:2021}, reading comprehension \citep{lai2017large, choi:etal:2018, reddy:etal:2019, dua-etal-2019}, natural language inference \citep{rajpurkar:etal:2018, nie:etal:2020}, and more \citep{wang:etal:2019, Srivastava:etal:2022}.
-Even though implicature is one of the most important aspects of language pragmatics \citep{levinson:1983}, none of these benchmarks \emph{explicitly} evaluate implicature understanding. \citet{reddy:etal:2019} evaluate implicit coreference among other aspects of conversation.
-This may indirectly measure performance on implicatures.
-However, unlike our work, it fails to decouple performance on implicatures from other aspects of pragmatics. \cite{zheng:et:al:2021} are the first to fill this gap with a dataset of conversational implicatures, called GRICE.
-This is important pioneering work highlighting the difficulty of implicature for language models, but their evaluations require task-specific training.
+There is a large body of work that investigates the interplay between pragmatics and computational modeling \citep{cianflone-etal-2018-lets,schuster-etal-2020-harnessing,louis-etal-2020-id,kim-etal-2021-linguist,li-etal-2021-predicting,jeretic-etal-2020-natural, parrish-etal-2021-nope, hosseini-etal-2023-resolving}. \citet{cianflone-etal-2018-lets} introduce the task of predicting adverbial presupposition triggers, which are words like `again' that trigger the unspoken presupposition that an event has happened before. \citet{schuster-etal-2020-harnessing} study the ability of computational models to do scalar inferences, finding that models use linguistic features to make pragmatic inferences. \citet{kim-etal-2021-linguist} find that a substantial part of question-answering datasets contain questions that are unanswerable due to false presuppositions (i.e.\ ``which linguist invented the lightbulb''). \citet{hosseini-etal-2023-resolving} present a dataset for selecting entities with indirect answers, and find that language models adapted for this task get reasonable accuracy, but that there is room for improvement.
+The difference with this body of work and ours is that we look at the emergence of pragmatic understanding from large-scale language modeling. \citet{jeretic-etal-2020-natural, parrish-etal-2021-nope} are early works investigating the emergence of pragmatic understanding in pretrained language models, but they only look at scalar implicatures and presuppositions. \citet{zheng:et:al:2021} are the first to evaluate pretrained language models on conversational implicatures.
+This is important pioneering work highlighting the difficulty of implicature for language models, but their evaluations require task-specific training and the models they evaluate are relatively small.
 In contrast, our evaluation protocol is applicable out-of-the-box and is much more comprehensive, evaluating models up to 176 billion parameters and using in-context prompting.
 Additionally, \citet{zheng:et:al:2021} benchmark synthetic data whereas this work evaluates performance on naturally occurring implicatures \citep{George:Mamidi:2020}.
 We believe this to be a better representation of the true distribution of implicatures in natural dialogue.